kol19pl/EliteDangerous-ArchictectTracker/README.md

 ### Install Instructions from sorce
 1. Create a directory called "Architect Tracker" in the the ED: Marketplace Connector plugins folder.
-2. Save the code from "Architect Tracker.py" into a file called "load.py".
+2. Save the code all file from "Architect Tracker".
 3. Start EDMC.

 ### Usage